-This review of Agnes Aubert's Mystical Cat Shelter by Heather Fawcett is part of Book Reviews with Amber, the Cat Book Connoisseur at the Mewton-Clawson Library.
+This review of The Cat Who Lived High by Lilian Jackson Braun is part of Book Reviews with Amber, the Cat Book Connoisseur at the Mewton-Clawson Library.
 Scroll to read.

 The world’s leading feline literary critic